stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 Second, **we might become defenceless against the endless conveniences that AI tools offer**, and hence fail to become the person we ought to be.
 It is part of our human nature that we need to learn, mature, grow.
 And all growth includes an element of pain - think of sports.
 If we forego too many opportunities for growth by for example letting AI write the essay, solve the task, enquire the information, we might forfeit future freedom by not forming the character and skills necessary to wield such powerful tools.

-Fortunately, there is a mitigation strategy against these only two ways how you can loose to AI: **Know you worth and dignity as a human being!** If you can say with the parents of the universal declaration of human rights:
+Fortunately, there is a mitigation strategy against these only two ways how you can loose to AI: **Know your worth and dignity as a human being!** If you can say with the parents of the universal declaration of human rights:

 > I am wonderfully made.
 I have purpose.
 I love and am loved.
 I thrive on human relationships.
 I am endowed with exceptional skills, but I am more than my skillset.